 Purpose Behind Fund Accounting

-Its purpose is to allow a nonprofit to manage the diverse streams of revenue they receive and monitor the restrictions often attached to revenue.
+Its purpose is to allow a nonprofit to manage the diverse streams of revenue they receive and monitor the donor restrictions often attached to revenue.
 By breaking up an entity’s finances into appropriate funds, fund accounting enables organizations to keep revenue it receives in the proper categories and prevent revenue from being spent on inappropriate expenses.
 Each fund will have its own revenue and expense report, its own excess or deficiency calculation and its own balance sheet.

 The Financial Accounting Standards Board (FASB) has issued new rules for nonprofit which went into effect December, 2017.
 The new rules simplify the treatment of net assets.
 Under the new rules the Statement of Financial Position will only have two classes of “Net Assets” — net assets with donor restrictions and net assets without donor restrictions.
 In order to fully understand the why behind fund accounting, it is import to first review basic nonprofit organization accounting questions.